 Major construction projects completed in 2016-2017 included the following:

-• Teal Hall and CINO Hall were completed and opened for students in Fall 2016.
+• DeCenzo Hall (previously Teal Hall) and CINO Hall were completed and opened for students in Fall 2016.
 These are the last buildings of a major new housing complex constructed close to the core campus; the building completions added 1,274 beds to student housing.

 • An academic classroom building which will provide additional instructional space for the computer science, psychology, and recreation sports management departments as well as the CCU honors program and Information Technology Services was completed and scheduled to open Fall 2017.

 • Campus roads underwent a major overhaul on the core campus which involved the building of new cul-de-sacs, gates, speed bumps, interior driving lanes, and bike lanes in an effort to ensure safety for pedestrians.

 CCU's Economic Impact

 The University had a total economic impact on the state of $565.8 million in 2016, according to a study conducted by CCU’s Grant Center for Real Estate and Economic Development.
 The study also shows that the University’s economic impact on the state increased 12% during the past four years.
 A previous study reported that CCU’s total economic impact was $498 million in 2012.